tpjoe/SpringBoard/Project II/README.md

 ### This project aims to tackle this data using a data-driven approach, particularly we hope to:

-●	Identify correlations between satellites images and crop yields. \\
+●	Identify correlations between satellites images and crop yields. <br />
-●	Build a regression models to predict yields from these images using data from year 2010-2015 as a training and yields in 2016 as a test set. \\
+●	Build a regression models to predict yields from these images using data from year 2010-2015 as a training and yields in 2016 as a test set. <br />
 ●	Determine how early can we accurately predict the yields.

 ### Data Sources